Skip to content

 Ecommerce Website Design: Understand the Basics

 Web design isn’t all about showing off how much you can afford to spend on your site.
-Instead, your goal is to create an experience which users find enjoyable.
-Ultimately, this is what leads them to make a purchase.
+Instead, your goal is to create an enjoyable experience for users, which ultimately leads them to make a purchase.

 This is referred to as user experience or UX.